top of page

 飲啖茶食個包

-飲 Drink; 啖 A mouthful; 茶 Tea; 食 Eat; 個 A; 包 Bun.
-It is a famous quote of Stephen Chow's character in TV drama series "The Final Combat 蓋世豪俠" (1989).
+飲 Drink; 啖 A mouthful; 茶 Tea; 食 Eat; 個 A; 包 Bun. is a famous line spoken by Stephen Chow's character in the TV drama series "The Final Combat 蓋世豪俠" (1989).
 This drama is famous for its 無厘頭文化 (nonsense culture)

 =